-A Bachelor degree (or an equivalent award at ISCED level 5A) in a field of science relevant to the selected programme
+A Bachelor degree (or an equivalent award at ISCED level 5A) related to metropolitan, urban or environmental issues, in a field of science relevant to the selected programme

-- in the technical design and engineering sciences, or - in the life or social sciences with additionally acquired technical competences and which degrees relate to metropolitan, urban or environmental issues.
-In any case the programmes specified under the heading "Target Group" (see below) are considered relevant.
+- in the technical design and engineering sciences, or - in the life or social sciences with additionally acquired technical competences (30 ECTS) and which degrees relate to metropolitan, urban or environmental issues.
+In any case the programmes specified under the heading "Target Group" (see below) are considered relevant. - 2) Quality

-2) Quality